Convert RTF to RST

 Why Convert RTF to RST?

-- Cross-References: Link between documents with :ref: and :doc:
+- Cross-References: Link between documents, sections, and API objects with :ref: and :doc:

 Practical Examples